sammurraytuesta/Cancer-Classifier/README.md

 ```

 ## Thank You!
-Thank you for reading about CancerClassifier!
+Thank you for reading about Cancer Classifier!